GuidoRial/instagram-clone/README.md

 1. Log In Page

-    -   Log in button that disables itself if any field is empty
+    -   Login button that disables itself if any field is empty
-    -   Demo user button that let's you log in with a user I made so that you don't have to actually create an account to demo this project
+    -   Demo user button that lets you log in with a user I made so that you don't have to actually create an account to demo this project

 2. Sign Up Page

-    -   Sign up with email and pasword using _Firebase_
+    -   Signup with email and password using _Firebase_
     -   Check for usernames in use (with feedback on the UI)
     -   Sign up button that disables itself if username is in use or any field is empty
     -   Links to Terms, Data Policy, Cookies Policy, AppStore and GooglePlayStore that will open those pages in a new tab if clicked